More to Come...

 I will always vote to oppose unnecessary wars and the killing of civilians.
 I support the U.S. cessation of its support of the Saudi war on Yemen.
 I support a timetable for the withdrawal of American troops in Afghanistan.
 I support a legislative investigation into the Trump-sponsored CIA death squads of non-combatants in Afghanistan as recently reported.

 Military Bases: I have a deep connection to the military bases in NM.
-My grandfather was a custodian at Sandia Base, my three uncles on my mother’s side, all worked there in unionized construction jobs there, and now I have cousins, nieces, nephews and friends in important positions there.
-I don’t like it that they perceive more support from Republican administrations, than Democratic administrations.
+My grandfather was a custodian at Sandia Base, my three uncles on my mother’s side, all worked there in unionized construction jobs there, and now I have cousins, nieces, nephews, and friends in important positions there.
+I don’t like it that they perceive more support from Republican administrations than Democratic administrations.
 We need to change that perception.

 I support the use of our labs and bases for non-military challenges that face our country and will always protect them and advocate for them.
 Our labs and bases have already worked on advances in environmental protection and public health.
 The scientists and staff are a brilliant national resource.

-Now we need to turn to the real and significant challenges facing us: global pandemics, climate change, income and wealth inequality, racial injustice and poverty.
+Now we need to turn to the real and significant challenges facing us: global pandemics, climate change, income and wealth inequality, racial injustice, and poverty.

 My father was an Air Force veteran and I have many relatives who have proudly served in the military.
 They swore an oath to defend this nation and in some cases made the ultimate sacrifice in order to defend our nation, just like so many in our communities.
 A perfect example of that is our hometown hero in Valencia County, Daniel Fernandez who threw his body onto a grenade in order to save his troops during the Vietnam war.
 We all have a moral obligation to honor their sacrifice and service.
-This includes caring for the children, the spouses, and loved ones who strive to keep the memory of their children alive, while at the same time survive the loss of their loved one.
+This includes caring for the children, the spouses, and loved ones who strive to keep the memory of their children alive, while at the same time survive the loss of their loved ones.
 We must provide high-quality essential care to so many who suffer from the effects of war, like those who may suffer from paralysis, loss of a limb, hearing, eyesight, those who suffer from PTSD, a traumatic brain injury, or any of the myriad of injuries and disabilities that resulted from their service.

 We must also provide a path to citizenship for undocumented veterans who have so bravely offered their lives to protect our country, including the undocumented veterans who were deported by the Trump administration.
 We must also address veteran homelessness and end the tragic crisis of veteran suicide.
 Veterans deserve and should receive the benefits that they are entitled to receive without delay and consistently on time.
 The Veterans Administration must be strengthened and not privatized.